-Tuition and fees (including student health insurance) for the Master of Engineering program 2016-2017 academic year are $51,529 for CA Residents and $54,774 for Nonresidents.
 The tuition, fees, and charges are estimates based on currently proposed amounts.
 Actual tuition, fees, and charges are subject to change by the Regents of the University of California and could be affected by State funding reductions.
 Accordingly, final approved levels (and thus a student’s final balance due) may differ from the amounts shown.
 Visit the Ofﬁce of the Registrar‘s website for the current schedule of approved fees for the full-time program.
-Estimated living expenses are not included in tuition/fees.
+Estimated living expenses are provided below.

-All applications are automatically considered for the Fung Fellows Award.
+All full-time MEng applications are automatically considered for the Fung Excellence Scholarship.
 This merit award is given to a subset of candidates with noteworthy academic or professional accomplishments, as determined by department faculty nominations.
-The award covers approximately 40% of the tuition and fees for the full-time M.Eng. program.
+The award covers approximately 25-50% of the tuition and fees for the full-time MEng program.
+Exact grant amounts may vary.

-Please fill out the grant section of the online application in order to be considered for an opportunity grant.
+Please fill out the grant section of the full-time MEng online application in order to be considered for an opportunity grant.
 Students who are awarded grants must demonstrate financial need.
 Special consideration is given to applicants whose background and life experiences contribute significantly to an educationally beneficial mix of students and enhance educational diversity.
 This may include applicants who have had limited access to educational resources, who represent geographic diversity, who have persevered over economic disadvantage, who have shown exceptional fortitude by working many hours to support themselves during their education, or whose experiences have brought about a perspective not widely represented within the program.
-The award covers approximately 30% of the tuition and fees for the full-time M.Eng. program.
+The award covers approximately 25-30% of the tuition and fees for the full-time MEng program.
+Exact grant amounts may vary.

-Federal ﬁnancial aid, in the form of loans, is available for graduate students who are either U.S. citizens or permanent residents.
-To apply, ﬁle the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov any time after January 1.
+Federal ﬁnancial aid, in the form of loans, is available for graduate students who are either US citizens or permanent residents and enrolled in a minimum of 6 units per semester.
+To apply, ﬁle the Free Application for Federal Student Aid (FAFSA) at any time after January 1.
 The FAFSA is also used to determine eligibility for need-based fellowships and departmental funding.
 UC Berkeley’s institution code for the FAFSA is 001312.
 You can apply for aid before you are admitted to Berkeley.

 The UC Office of the President has compiled a comprehensive Preferred Lender List with fixed rate options, variable rate options, and interest payment (while in school) options.
 The selection process considered the needs of our students in the categories of pricing, service, and technology.
 International students will need a US co-signer in most cases.

-International students are eligible for the Fung Fellowship Award and M.Eng.
-Opportunity Grant, but not for loans through U.S. federal financial aid.
+International students are eligible for the Fung Excellence Scholarship and MEng Opportunity Grant, but not for loans through US federal financial aid.
 Most international students will be responsible for the entire cost of attendance for the one-year program, and should plan carefully to ensure adequate financial resources.

 The Master of Engineering program participates in the VA’s Yellow Ribbon Program (YRP).
 Students who believe they qualify for 100% of the Post 9/11 GI Bill benefits (also known as Chapter 33) can be considered.
-The Yellow Ribbon Program provides funding for any gap in tuition and fees not already covered by the VA or other fee-specific award.
-For consideration for YRP funding, please express interest by answering the appropriate questions in the 2015-16 online admissions application.
-For more information contact: James Collins, Assistant Registrar, 123 Sproul Hall, Ph (510) 642-3967.
+The Yellow Ribbon Program provides funding to cover the differential between in-state and out-of-state tuition for VA students who are determined to be non-residents by the UC Berkeley Residence Affairs Unit.
+For consideration for YRP funding, please express interest by answering the appropriate questions in the online admissions application.
+For more information contact: UC Berkeley Veteran Benefits at firstname.lastname@example.org or (510)-642-1592.

 The Department of Veteran Affairs (VA) website provides extensive details on the education benefits available to veterans in various statuses, such as vocational/rehabilitation, the Post 9/11 GI Bill, and active duty.